Vegetable Hash with Fried Eggs

 • Green bell pepper 1 Seeded and Diced

-• Asparagus spears 8 Trimmed and cut into 4-inch
+• Asparagus 8 Trimmed and cut into 4-inch

 • Scallions, Spring or Green Onions 2 Thinly sliced